astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 $$L_t = \mathbb{E}_{\mathbf{x}_0, \epsilon} \big[ \| \mathbf{z}_i - f_\theta(\mathbf{z}_i^{(t)}, t \vert y) \|^2 \big],$$

 where $f_\theta$ stands for the prior model and $\mathbf{z}_i^{(t)}$ is the noised image embedding.

-Diffusion prior outperforms the autoregressive prior for comparable model size and reduced training compute.
-The diffusion prior also performs better than the autoregressive prior in pairwise comparisons against GLIDE.

 The bipartite latent representation enables several text-guided image manipulation tasks.
 For example, one can fix CLIP image embeddings $\mathbf{z}_i$ and run decoder with different decoder latents $\mathbf{x}_T$.